 This program is financial aid eligible.
-To be eligible for federal financial aid, students must submit an official final high school transcript, or the equivalent documentation that demonstrates high school completion to the NHTI Admissions Office.
+To be eligible for federal financial aid, students must submit an official final high school transcript, or the equivalent documentation that demonstrates high school completion, to the NHTI Admissions Office.
 Students may also apply for admission into the Health Sciences Program and, with an additional year of study, receive a degree of Associate in Science with a major in Health Science.

-Preference will be given to applicants whose applications are complete and received by the NHTI Admissions Office no later than January 27, 2012, for Fall 2012 admission (with the exception of the interview).
+Preference will be given to applicants whose applications are complete and received by the NHTI Admissions Office no later than January 25, 2013, for Fall 2013 admission (with the exception of the interview).

-- A course in high school science (biology or chemistry), or the equivalent, must have been completed with a minimum grade of "C"; - An informational group interview with the Dental Admissions Committee is required; qualified candidates will be contacted after the deadline to arrange an interview; - Observe professional practices in a dental office for a period of not less than twenty (20) hours; please submit the completed Observation Form to the NHTI Admissions Office no later than January 27, 2012; the form is available on the website at www.nhti.edu or from the Admissions Office at (603)271-7134.
+- A course in high school science (biology or chemistry), or the equivalent, must have been completed with a minimum grade of "C"; - An informational group interview with the Dental Admissions Committee is required; qualified candidates will be contacted after the deadline to arrange an interview; - 3.
+Observe professional practices in a dental office for a period of not less than twenty (20) hours; please submit the completed Observation Form to the NHTI Admissions Office no later than deadline listed above; the form is available on the website at www.nhti.edu or from the Admissions Office at (603)271-7134.

 FALL SEME ESTER CL LAB CR

 DN 110 Dental Assisting Science I 3 0 3

 DN 105 Dental Radiology for Dental Assisting 2 3 3

 DN 161 Dental Materials - Dental Assisting 2 3 3

 DN 175 Dental Assisting Theory I 2 0 2

 DN 191 Dental Assisting Clinical Experience I 0 4 1

 EN 101 English Composition 4 0 4

 PY 105 Introduction to Psychology 3 0 3

 19

-SPRING SE MESTER
+SPRING SEMESTER

 DN 111 Dental Assisting Science II 2 0 2

 DN 155 Oral Hygiene Education/Nutrition 2 0 2

 DN 182 Office Procedures and Management

 with Computer Applications 1 0 1

 DN 196 Dental Assisting Clinical Experience II 0 15 5

 DN 239 Medical Emergencies for

 Dental Assisting 2 0 2

 DN 275 Dental Assisting Theory II 1 2 2

 EN 120 Communications 3 0 3

 17

-SUMMER S SEMESTER
+SUMMER SEMESTER

-DN 298 Dental Assisting Clinical

-Experience III (6 weeks) 2 8 4

-HOMAL CREPANO 4

-TOTAL CREDITS 40